dwavesystems/dwave-ocean-sdk/docs/examples/and.rst

 of mathematically formulating a BQM while adding details on the underlying physical processes.

-A D-Wave quantum processing unit (:term:`QPU`) is a chip with interconnected qubits; for example, a D-Wave 2000Q has over 5000 qubits connected in a :term:`Pegasus` topology.
+A D-Wave quantum processing unit (:term:`QPU`) is a chip with interconnected qubits; for example, an Advantage QPU has over 5000 qubits connected in a :term:`Pegasus` topology.
 Programming it consists mostly of setting two inputs:

 * Qubit bias weights: control the degree to which a qubit tends to a particular state.